ratnesh134/LlamaPDFBot/README.md

 This is a **Streamlit-based PDF chatbot** that enables users to upload a **PDF document** and interact with it using **LLAMA 3.1-70B** via **Groq**.
 It uses **FAISS vector storage** and **Hugging Face embeddings** for efficient document retrieval and chat memory.

+## Key Highlights:
+✅ Developed an AI-powered chatbot using LLAMA 3.1-70B via Groq for document-based question-answering.
+✅ Built a PDF processing pipeline that extracts, splits, and embeds text using Hugging Face embeddings and stores it in FAISS for efficient retrieval.
+✅ Designed and implemented a Retrieval-Augmented Generation (RAG) system, ensuring accurate and context-aware responses.
+✅ Integrated Streamlit for an interactive UI, enabling users to upload PDFs, ask questions, and receive responses dynamically.
+✅ Implemented Conversational Memory using LangChain’s ConversationBufferMemory, maintaining chat history for a seamless experience.
+✅ Utilized LangChain for efficient document chunking, embedding creation, and retrieval optimization.
+✅ Optimized model performance by fine-tuning retrieval settings and reducing response latency using efficient text-splitting strategies.
+✅ Implemented secure API handling using .env files to manage Groq API keys and ensure data protection.
+✅ Followed Agile development methodologies for iterative improvements and deployed locally with Python virtual environments for dependency management.

 ## Features
 - 📄 **PDF Upload & Processing**: Extracts text from uploaded PDFs.
 - 🧠 **Vector Embeddings**: Uses **FAISS** and **Hugging Face** for document storage.